mtn/almond/README.md

 # almond

-Almond is a compiler patterned on the toy language [kaleidescope](https://llvm.org/docs/tutorial/).
+Almond is an extremely simple toy language, patterned on [kaleidescope](https://llvm.org/docs/tutorial/), that compiles to C.